Oh! Heavenly Dog: Plot

 Jackie later asks for Patricia's client list, but her building manager refuses.
 Later still, Jackie interviews Becket, and asks his help to gain access to Patricia's flat.
 He then summons Bart, his assistant.
 While the men talk with Jackie, a painting of the Swiss Alps hanging in Becket's office reminds Browning that Patricia vacationed there, and he suspects a connection.
 Later in Patricia's flat, Browning sees Bart remove evidence.
 Suddenly, Mr. Higgins appears, and temporarily switches the dog back to his human form to warn him that a mistake was made.
 His dog body will expire sooner than expected, and he will have to leave before he solves his murder.
 Benjamin protests, and says he will not leave before the crime is solved.

 Meanwhile, Becket alerts Jackie that her dog was found by building security, and is being held in Bart's office.
 Browning sees a calendar entry on Bart's desk, noting Becket's birthday and a street address.
 When Jackie notices the entry, she wishes Becket a happy birthday.
-However, he says that his birthday is 3 March not October, and casually invites her to lunch.
+However, he says that his birthday is March 3, not October, and casually invites her to lunch.
 Browning soon investigates the address, which is a post office, and decides to search postal box no. thirty-three, based on the numerals of Becket's birthday.
 Browning grabs a letter out of the box and escapes.
 At Jackie's apartment, Browning rips open the envelope to find Patricia's pendant with the word "ALP" stamped on the back.
-Upon realizing the letters stand for "Alistair loves Patricia", Browning searches Jackie's police photographs and notices that Patricia was no longer wearing the pendent.
+Upon realizing the letters stand for "Alistair loves Patricia", Browning searches Jackie's police photographs and notices that Patricia was no longer wearing the pendant.
 He deduces that Patricia became a political liability for the married Becket once he intended to run for prime minister, and she became engaged to his rival, Quimby.
 Therefore, Becket and Bart schemed to get rid of her.
-Browning grabs the pendent in his mouth and heads to Jackie's lunch.
+Browning grabs the pendant in his mouth and heads to Jackie's lunch date.
 However, Bart chases him until Browning runs into an alley.
 There, Browning transforms into human form, and Mr. Higgins appears, saying Benjamin's time on Earth is over.
 Bart is shaken to see Benjamin, and leaves after the dog is nowhere to be found.